brkarcher/brkarcher.github.io/shadow.md

 Nasira remained still, thinking.
 It was an unusual question, and it wasn't often that the goddess addressed her without her title.
 Was that a message?
 She took extra time to be sure of the rightness of her answer.

-"None precluded by my oath of fealty, holy mother."
+"None precluded by my oath of fealty, Holy Mother."

 "I see.
 You see how unusual that is, I should think."

-"Yes, holy mother.
+"Yes, Holy Mother.
 The world is full of stories of hubris.
 Hubris is an easy trap to fall into when one has means to feed it."

 Ae chuckled.
 Nasira had always thought Ae's sly, sure laugh was somehow incongruous with her divine grace.
 "And hubris is the only reason one might have ambitions?"